jonlpersson/ed-latimore/site/_drafts/quotes-and-big-ideas-from-niccolò-machiavellis-the-prince.md

 So a general perspective to take here is that you should be wary of hiring people to do important things that you don't know anything about.
 The more vital it is to your safety and success, the more important it is that you're at least an intermediate.

-This will keep you from being taken advantage of and being completely reliant on external forces that may not necessarily have your best interest a
+This will keep you from being taken advantage of and being completely reliant on external forces that may not necessarily have your best interests

 ---